Sonawap/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles contains command to list files in a more detailed format

 4-listmorefiles list hidden files and gives more details about the current directory

+5-listfilesdigitonly contains command to list hidden, user and group id of a directory